SysTEX '26

 Badges

 Starting this year, SysTEX will follow the ACM badging system and reward "Artifact Available" and one of two "Artifact Functional" badges.
+For the detailed explanation of these badges, please check the ACM website.

 Available: Artifacts that were made available permanently and publicly via a stable URL.
 Any public hosting website is allowed, but not a personal webpage.
-When using a git repository (e.g., GitHub), a commit hash or tag is required for a stable URL.
-To earn this badge, no further requirements on documentation, completeness, or functionality are needed.

 Functional: Artifacts that are (i) complete (i.e., all key components described in the paper are included); (ii) reasonably well-documented; and (iii) exercisable (e.g., building of the software could be verified).